aws-deadline/deadline-cloud-for-keyshot/README.md

 This library requires:
 1. KeyShot 2023 or 2024
 1. Python 3.9 or higher; and
-1. Windows, or a macOS operating system.
+1. Windows or macOS operating system.

 ## Submitter